MLH/mlh-policies/member-event-guidelines.md

 1. **Fully Digital Hackathons** - All aspects of the hackathon are online/digital.
 No one attends any component in-person.
-2. **Fully In-PersonHackathons** - All aspects of the hackathon are at a physical venue.
+2. **Fully In-Person Hackathons** - All aspects of the hackathon are at a physical venue.
 Hackers from other schools may or may not be permitted to attend the hackathon in person.

 ## What about Hybrid Member Events?